-- Demonstrate a broad knowledge and understanding of diverse resources and types of data
+- demonstrate a broad knowledge and understanding of diverse resources and types of data.

-- A broad understanding of statistical principles, computing skills and apply them in health outcome data.
+- a broad understanding of statistical principles, computing skills and apply them in health outcome data.

-- Function as a collaborator on a research team.
+- function as a collaborator on a research team.

-- Assume responsibility for the computing and data visualization analyses for health science investigations.
+- assume responsibility for the computing and data visualization analyses for health science investigations.

-- Assist with the design and implementation of data management systems for large health science studies.
+- assist with the design and implementation of data management systems for large health science studies.

-- Prepare reports and publications resulting from health science studies.
+- prepare reports and publications resulting from health science studies.

 - Pharmaceutical Industry